cyclus/cyclus.github.com/source/user/writing_input.rst

      ... simulation data will go here ...
    </simulation>

-Although not all sections are required, the following sections are required to appear in the following order if they do appear:
+Although not all sections are required, the following sections may appear in any order in the input file:

 .. toctree::
    :maxdepth: 1